-In Hillsborough County, 30.2% of adults are obese, and 68.8% of adults are overweight.
+In Hillsborough County, 30.2% of adults are obese and 68.8% of adults are overweight.
 This is higher than the state values, although not significantly.
 Additionally, the percentage of children with low access to a grocery store is 6%, which falls in the worst 50% of counties in both Florida and the US.
-This indicator shows the percentage of children living more than one mile from a supermarket or large grocery store if in an urban area, or more than 10 miles from a supermarket or large grocery store if in a rural area.
-Although Exercise, Nutrition and Weight was selected as one of the top three health priorities of concern, the CHNAC did not select it as one of the top two priorities to address in the upcoming three-year Community Health Plan as the Hospital is not positioned to directly address this.
+This indicator shows the percentage of children living more than one mile from a supermarket or large grocery store if in an urban area or more than 10 miles from a supermarket or large grocery store if in a rural area.
+Although Exercise, Nutrition and Weight was selected as one of the top three health priorities of concern for the county, the CHNAC did not select it as one of the top two priorities to address because the Hospital is not positioned to directly address this.